Adolfo Rodríguez Saá: Presidency (2001)

 President Fernando de la Rúa resigned after the December 2001 riots that had been caused by the 1998–2002 Argentine great depression.
 As his vice president Carlos Álvarez had resigned as well months before, Congress called for a special assembly to designate a new president.
 Until then, Ramón Puerta served as acting president from 21 December to 22 December.
 Adolfo Rodríguez Saá became president after being elected with 169 votes to 138.
 He was supported by the PJ and smaller right-wing parties such as Republican Force and Action for the Republic.
 The Unión Cívica Radical (UCR) and Alternative for a Republic of Equals voted against him.
 He was replaced in the governor's office by vice-governor María Alicia Lemme, and took office on 23 December 2001.

-Rodríguez Saá got the mandate of president with instructions from the Assembly to call for elections the following 3 March, with a ballotage round on 17 March if needed.
+Rodríguez Saá received the mandate of president with instructions from the Assembly to call for elections the following 3 March, with a ballotage round on 17 March if needed.
 The new president would complete de la Rúa's term of office.
 Those elections were to be held under the ley de lemas with double simultaneous voting, with the victor scheduled to take office on 5 April.